FabianaMFZ/Speak-Smart-Flask-App/README.md

 ## Speech Recognition and Feedback Application

 ### Project Topic
-This project focuses on developing a web application that integrates machine learning models for real-time audio transcription and feedback processing using Flask, Socket.IO, and various speech-to-text technologies.
+This project focuses on developing a web application that integrates machine learning models for real-time audio transcription and feedback processing.

 ### Real life application
 -	Helps individuals improve their public speaking skills.